codecoms/codecoms.github.io/_posts/2014-12-07-From-Wordpress-To-Jakyll.md

   - Jekyll
   - Wordpress
 categories: Blog
+blurb: >
+  Ho-to guide for switching from Wordpress to Jekyll.
+Links, tips and suggestions for the new user from my own experience.
 ---

 I recently moved my blog sites to [Github Pages](http://github.io) and [Jekyll](http://www.jekyll.org).
 I have to admit it, was not an easy "plug-n-play" experience.